secretstartups/handbook/resellers/services/index.html.md

-<br>*   at least one (1) [GitLab Certified Sales Professional](https://about.gitlab.com/handbook/resellers/training/)
+<br>*   at least one (1) <a href="https://about.gitlab.com/handbook/resellers/training/">GitLab Certified Sales Professional</a>
-<br>*   at least one (1) [GitLab Certified Solution Architect](https://about.gitlab.com/handbook/resellers/training/)
+<br>*   at least one (1) <a href="https://about.gitlab.com/handbook/resellers/training/">GitLab Certified Solution Architect</a>
-<br>*   at least three (3) [GitLab Certified Professional Service Engineers](https://about.gitlab.com/handbook/resellers/training/),
+<br>*   at least three (3) <a href="https://about.gitlab.com/handbook/resellers/training/">GitLab Certified Professional Service Engineers,</a>

-<br>and (b) maintain positive Customer Success ratings measured against the following [Time-to-Value KPIs](https://about.gitlab.com/handbook/customer-success/vision/#time-to-value-kpis) that GitLab uses for its metrics: Infrastructure Ready, First Value, & Outcome Achieved.
+<br>and (b) maintain positive Customer Success ratings measured against the following <a href="https://about.gitlab.com/handbook/customer-success/vision/#time-to-value-kpis">Time-to-Value KPIs</a> that GitLab uses for its metrics: Infrastructure Ready, First Value, & Outcome Achieved.

       </td>
       <td>